Lucifer: Freemasonry

 Léo Taxil (1854–1907) claimed that Freemasonry is associated with worshipping Lucifer.
 In what is known as the Taxil hoax, he alleged that leading Freemason Albert Pike had addressed "The 23 Supreme Confederated Councils of the World" (an invention of Taxil), instructing them that Lucifer was God, and was in opposition to the evil god Adonai.
 Taxil promoted a book by Diana Vaughan (actually written by Taxil, as he later confessed publicly) that purported to reveal a highly secret ruling body called the Palladium, which controlled the organization and had a satanic agenda.
-As described by Freemasonry Disclosed in 1897:
+But, as described by Freemasonry Disclosed in 1897:

 With frightening cynicism, the miserable person we shall not name here [Taxil] declared before an assembly especially convened for him that for twelve years he had prepared and carried out to the end the most sacrilegious of hoaxes.
 We have always been careful to publish special articles concerning Palladism and Diana Vaughan.
 We are now giving in this issue a complete list of these articles, which can now be considered as not having existed.

-Supporters of Freemasonry assert that, when Albert Pike and other Masonic scholars spoke about the "Luciferian path," or the "energies of Lucifer," they were referring to the Morning Star, the light bearer, the search for light; the very antithesis of dark.
-Pike says in Morals and Dogma, "Lucifer, the Son of the Morning!
+There are also a few genuine confirmed mentions of "Lucifer" in the writings of Albert Pike and other esoterically inclined Masonic scholars such as Manly P. Hall, but these are far more cryptic and obscure.
+As understood in Freemasonry, when these writers spoke about the "Luciferian path," or the "energies of Lucifer," they were referring to the Morning Star, the light bearer, the search for light; the very antithesis of dark.
+Pike writes in Morals and Dogma, "Lucifer, the Light-bearer!
+Strange and mysterious name to give to the Spirit of Darkness!" and "Lucifer, the Son of the Morning!
 Is it he who bears the Light, and with its splendors intolerable blinds feeble, sensual, or selfish Souls?
 Doubt it not!"
-Much has been made of this quote.
+Much has been made of these quotes, but they are used rhetorically by Pike, being philosophical and symbolic.
+The metaphorical allegory of "light bearer" is being deliberately contrasted with the "spirit of darkness", which indicates a struggle of illumination or knowledge against ignorance.

-Taxil's work and Pike's address continue to be quoted by anti-masonic groups.
+Taxil's work and Pike's supposed address continue to be quoted by fringe anti-masonic groups and conspiracy theorists.

 In Devil-Worship in France, Arthur Edward Waite compared Taxil's work to today's tabloid journalism, replete with logical and factual inconsistencies.